Navigation

 Living with scoliosis

-How scoliosis affects your daily life depends on the severity of the curve of your spine and the treatment you have.
+How scoliosis affects your daily life will depend on the severity of the curve of your spine and the treatment you have.

 Poor posture can cause pain and muscle weakness and change the way you move.
-But it’s difficult to have good posture if you have scoliosis.
+It can be difficult to have good posture if you have scoliosis.
 You may find you bend your knees and tilt your pelvis back to avoid leaning forwards or sideways.
-Instead, try to spread your weight evenly, keep your neck straight and try not to tilt your pelvis.
+Instead, try to spread your weight evenly.
+Keep your neck straight and try not to tilt your pelvis.
 Keep your hips as level as you can.
 It may help to look in a mirror to check your posture, or ask your family for help.

 Scoliosis can also affect your body image and confidence.
-See the links in our Other helpful websites section for advice and support groups.
+See our section on other helpful websites for advice and support groups.
 It may help to share experiences with people going through the same thing.

-There isn’t a cure for scoliosis, but there are treatments that can help to slow or stop the curve in the spine progressing, and to relieve or prevent symptoms and complications.
-But most people with scoliosis don’t ever need treatment because the curve may stop naturally, especially in young children.
+You may be able to correct scoliosis with surgery.
+But before you consider this, there are treatments that can help to slow or stop the curve in your spine progressing.
+Treatment can also relieve or prevent scoliosis symptoms and complications.
+Most people with scoliosis don’t need treatment because the curve may stop naturally, especially in young children.

 Did our Scoliosis information help you?